Global factory growth slowing; China-U.S. trade war biting

 “China’s economy is on track to slow this quarter and next,” said Julian Evans-Pritchard, senior China economist at Capital Economics in Singapore.

-In the United States, growth is expected to cool slightly, but remain strong enough for the Federal Reserve to stay on track for two rate hikes this year, even if it is likely to hold rates steady this week [ECILT/US].
+In the U.S., the Federal Reserve kept interest rates unchanged on Wednesday but characterized the economy as strong, keeping the central bank on track to increase borrowing costs in September.

 European factory growth remained subdued in July, with scant sign of a pick up anytime soon.
-Manufacturers across Asia provided evidence of a loss of momentum across the region.
+Manufacturers across Asia provided evidence of a loss of momentum across the region and in the U.S. purchasing manager surveys showed activity slipping.

 Meanwhile, British factories lost momentum and manufacturers were their most downbeat in nearly two years, likely raising fresh questions about the actual need for a Bank of England interest rate hike on Thursday [GB/PMIM].